katgaj/errormessages/How not to write error messages.md

+# How not to write error messages #

    1. **Never blame the user**.
 You create the product so you are responsible for any mistakes that the user will encounter.